jsun51/Soccer-World-Cup-Database/README.md

 National Associations).

 ### Load Tables
-The script used to load the tables with data can be found here: [Insert Data Script](SQL/load_data.sql).
+The script used to load the tables with data can be found here: [Insert Data Statements](SQL/load_data.sql).

 The current data is just mock data used for testing our database and application.
 You can use it as a template for your own data.

 ### Queries
-Helpful and interesting queries to run on the database can be found here: [Queries](SQL/queries.sql).
+Helpful and interesting queries to run on the database can be found here: [Query Examples](SQL/queries.sql).

 Detailed documentation of the database creation process including creating tables, loading tables, and query examples can be found here: [Database Creation Documentation](Data_Model/Documentation/database_creation.pdf).